Xande42/Xande42/README.md

 - 👋 Hi, I’m Alexandre Menegazzo!
-I’m a mechanical engineer studyng/practising to become a data scientist!
+I’m a mechanical engineer studyng/practicing to become a data scientist!
-- 👀 I’m interested in science, arts, languages and everything that allow me to undertand more about the world and beyound!
+- 👀 I’m interested in science, arts, languages and everything that allow me to understand more about the world and beyound!
 - 🌱 I’m currently learning a lot of different things, as always, but specially data science and Machine Learning.
 - 💞️ I’m looking to collaborate on data science projects involving exploratory analysis, data gathering, ML model construction and much more!
 - 📫 How to reach me: please feel free to contact me via LinkedIn or e-mail!